Gabirel/Hack-SpaceVim/README.md

 ## What can you get from Hack-SpaceVim

-* Introductions about how to install SpaceVim with **step by step** :metal:
+* :metal: Introductions about how to install SpaceVim with **step by step**
-* Set up developing environments very fast :trollface:
+* :trollface: Set up developing environments very fast
-* Become a developer very quickly :sunglasses:
+* :sunglasses: Become a developer very quickly
-* Help you get acquainted with mountains of plugins :massage_woman:
+* :massage_woman: Help you get acquainted with mountains of plugins
-* Make you a professional vimmer :muscle:
+* :muscle: Make you a professional vimmer
-* Let you hack this planet with SpaceVim :new_moon_with_face:
+* :new_moon_with_face: Let you hack this planet with SpaceVim
-* Tell you some facts somebody else won't tell you :scream:
+* :scream: Tell you some facts somebody else won't tell you
-* Tricks you will never know(contradictory statements :smirk:)
+* :smirk: Tricks you will never know(contradictory statements)

 Table of Contents
 =================